 All varieties of palms are monocots, meaning each seed contains only a single embryonic leaf.
 In nature, the seeds fall to the ground and germinate there, either remotely (with the root emerging from the stem with the first leaf still inside the seed) or adjacently (where the first leaf slightly emerges from the seed and the stem and root grow from there).

-If you're trying to germinate your seeds at home, it can be a process of several weeks.
+If you're trying to germinate your seeds at home, it can be a process of several weeks or more, depending on the type of palm.
 When purchasing palm seeds, greener ones are less mature and will take longer, while seeds that are more orange in color are older and will germinate more quickly.
 However, very old seeds may also struggle to germinate.

 Growth of a Palm